Adyen/adyen-react-native/docs/Configuration.md

 * **hideCvc** - Indicates whether to show the security code field at all.
 Defaults to false.
 * **addressVisibility** - Indicates the display mode of the billing address form.
 Options: "none" or "postal".
 Defaults to "none".
 * **kcpVisibility** - Indicates whether to show the security fields for South Korea issued cards.
 Options: "show" or "hide".
 Defaults to "hide".
-* **socialSecurity** - ndicates the visibility mode for the social security number field (CPF/CNPJ) for Brazilian cards.
+* **socialSecurity** - Indicates the visibility mode for the social security number field (CPF/CNPJ) for Brazilian cards.
 Options: "show" or "hide".
 Defaults to "hide".
 * **supported** - The list of allowed card types.
 By default uses list of `brands` from payment method.
 Fallbacks to list of all known cards.

 ### ApplePay component